jatwaterhouse/jameswaterhouse.net/index.md

 ![jw image](/images/jw.png)
-I'm James Waterhouse, currently Head of Product in the Data Tribe at Sky Betting & Gaming in Leeds, UK.
+I'm James Waterhouse, currently Head of Product in the Data Tribe at Sky Betting & Gaming based in Leeds, UK.

 I'm passionate about anything data, data science or analytics related.